 ARTH 420 (CRN 19923) Selected Topics in Art & Architecture 1: “Materiality in Contemporary Art” (3 credits) Prof. Christine Ross, M, 1435-1725, W-220

-Materiality in Contemporary Art raises these questions to better understand the “materiality” shift in contemporary art and art history.
-Expanding from one of the main insights of material culture — the requirement to elucidate how “persons make and use things and things make persons” (Tilley et al., The Handbook of Material Culture, 2006:4) — but expanding the objects of material culture to include any natural and manufactured substance used and manipulated by artists, the seminar explores different research axis to follow the material in the making and reception of contemporary art, including: materiality as a critique of anthropocentrism; the agency of art; art history’s “fear of materiality” despite the material turn; the “thingness” of art; the animist exploration of objects; artworks that tell the history of (bio)materials; the gesture of art-making; new materialist relationalities versus speculative realism and object-oriented ontologies; art and the Anthropocene.
-Some of the artists whose work will be investigated as pivotal players of materiality include: Pierre Huygue, Sarah Sze, Mark Lewis, Ann Hamilton, Jimmie Durham, Peter Fischli & David Weiss, Bridgit Polk, Amie Siegel, David Hammons, Hito Seyerl, Teresa Margolles, Michel de Broin, Janine Antoni, Mierle Laderman Ukeles, Kara Walker, and Ursula Biemann.
-The seminar unfolds as a series of discussions on scheduled readings.
-The reading list includes writings by Daniel Milller, Alfred Gell, Vilém Flusser, Lucy Lippard, Bill Brown, Georges Didi-Huberman, Anselm Franke, Jessica L Horton & Janet Catherine Berlo, Alaina Claire Feldman, Mark Godfrey, Karen Barad, Jane Bennett, Bruno Latour and Graham Harman.
-Students will be expected to write a 15-20pp essay on artwork(s) of their choice from La Biennale de Montréal [The Grand Balcony, 19 October, 2016 - 15 January, 2017: http://www.bnlmtl.org/en/].
+Materiality in Contemporary Art raises these questions to better understand the material turn in contemporary art and art history.
+Expanding from one of the main insights of material culture — “persons make and use things and things make persons” (Tilley et al., The Handbook of Material Culture, 2006:4) — but expanding the objects of material culture to include any natural and manufactured substance used and manipulated by artists, the seminar explores nine research axes to follow the material in the making and reception of art: (1) materials or materiality (?), and the question of anthropocentrism; (2) the dematerialization of art; (3) art history’s “fear of materiality”; (4) the “thingness” of art; (5) the animist exploration of objects; (6) the plasticity and malaise of materials; (7) the performativity and vibrancy of matter; (8) the ‘object-oriented ontology versus new materialism’ debate on materialism; and (9) the gestures of art-making.
+Some of the artists whose work will be investigated as pivotal actors of materiality include: Robert Morris, Robert Smithson, Mierle Laderman Ukeles, Michel De Broin (guest speaker), Kara Walker (whose A Subtlety, or the Marvelous Sugar Baby (2014) will be one of our special case studies), Jimmie Durham, Pierre Huygue, Sarah Sze, Ann Hamilton, Liz Magor, Peter Fischli & David Weiss, Bridgit Polk, Amie Siegel, David Hammons, Teresa Margolles, Ursula Biemann and artists from The Ocean After Nature (2016) exhibition.

 ARTH 447 (CRN 5097) Independent Research Course (3 credits) Instructor’s approval required.